noenfugler/algo-weaver/README.md

 # Welcome to Algo-weaver
 Algo-weaver is a algorithmic trading platform written in Python.
+This code is licensed under

 ## Inputs
 ### Exchanges